Hair Skin and Nails Vitamins

 • Hair Benefits:

-Omega 3 fatty acids have also shown positive results for supporting hair growth.
+Omega 3 fatty acids have also shown positive results in supporting hair growth.
 For example, a study conducted in 2015 examined the effects of omega-three fatty acids in female pattern hair loss.
 Surprisingly, scientists found the subject’s hair to be in the active growth phase of the treatment compared to the controlled group’s findings.

 Approximately 90% of claims reported thicker hair and reduced hair loss.
 Supplementing with omega-three fatty acids supplements has also contributed to the improved hair density in women.
 However, it is suggested that completing more research in this field could legitimize claims.